 – Joel Barker

 Now you know something about how OGSM works, let us continu with how to use OGSM.

-How do I use an OGSM?
+How do I make a business plan using OGSM?

 OGSM stands for Objective, Goals, Strategies and Measures:

 The OGSM starts out with a clear formulation of the qualitative ambition, the Objective.
 In 1 sentence you capture where the organization wants to be after a certain period.
 This is a crucial step in creating the interconnection with the market and the market positioning.
 Since all next steps will follow the direction as set in the Objective, it is important that the team agrees on an Objective with concrete and clear wordings.